chengtaipu/lowrankcnn/imagenet/README.md

 ## Results

 The actual speedup could depend on the hardware and software implementation.
 Below are the results tested on a Titan Black with cuda-7.5 and cudnn-v4.
 The batch size is set to 256 for CaffeNet, and 32 for VGG16.
+The Average Forward-Backward time per minibatch is reported.

 |                  | Top-5 Acc. (%) | Time (ms) / iter | Actual speedup |
 |------------------|---------------:|-----------------:|---------------:|